 3. LINK TO YOUR SITE

-(The only exception to this rule currently is LinkedIn, where that’s your only option when sharing a video on your corporate page).
-But in general on most other platforms, don’t send people to YouTube.
+Again, try not to send people to YouTube.
 We’ve already talked plenty about why that shouldn’t be your primary hosting platform, anyway.

 Wherever you upload the video on social media, be sure to post a call-to-action with it.